FarronF/limerick-council-meetings/meetings/2023/04/18-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 21st February 2023.md

 Mr. Harper was pleased that TFI Bike Scheme is going to UL.
 He raised concerns regarding the

-€5 fee and suggested the need to put in extra bike stands as they can fill up.--- 4
+€5 fee and suggested the need to put in extra bike stands as they can fill up.
+---
+4

 Ms. McDonnell advised that it is intended to extend to the city centre with agreement with the